amusarra/scheduler-manager-gogoshell-command/README.md

 3.  **pause**: Pause one or more Jobs by Job Name, Group Name and Storage Type
 4.  **resume**: Resume one or more Jobs by Job Name, Group Name and Storage Type

+The following commands are valid only for PERSISTED jobs and managed by QUARTZ:

+1. **jobIsFired**: Return true if the Job running false otherwise
+2. **jobsIsFired**: Return the count of the Job by groupName that are running
+3. **listJobsInProgress**: Print the list of the jobs that are in progress.

-_The version of this project was tested on Liferay 7 CE GA4 and Liferay DXP SP14_
+_The version of this project was tested on Liferay 7 CE GA4/GA5 and Liferay DXP SP14_

 ### 1. Getting Started
 To start testing the plugin you need: